siku2/garmin-hasscontrol/README.md

-Configure an arbitrary entity name (a-z, 0-9, _) to which the battery status of the watch should be reported. e.g., "venu2_battery" (**excluding** the "sensor." prefix) The battery value is being sent to Home Assistance once when the app is started.
+Configure an arbitrary entity name (a-z, 0-9, _) to which the battery status of the watch should be reported. e.g., "venu2_battery" (**excluding** the "sensor." prefix) The battery value is being sent to Home Assistant once - when the app is started.
 The corresponding entity is created automatically (e.g., "sensor.venu2_battery").

 ***Optionally***, you can configure a dedicated entity **before** the first use: